cysouw/diathesis/text/c12_zuInfinitive.md

 Jäger [-@jager2013] presents a detailed examination of the *bekommen/kriegen+zu‑In­fi­ni­tiv* construction [@next].
 She concludes that the subject of such sentences is typically an experiencer [@jager2013: 235].
 The centrality of the experiencer role is reminiscent of the *bekommen/kriegen/erhalten+Partizip* dative passive diathesis, in which the recipient is promoted to subject (see [@sec:participles-bekommen-passive]).
 However, both structurally and semantically these two constructions are clearly different.

 ::: ex
-Ich habe auch sonst mancherlei zu sehen bekommen, was anderer Augen versagt bleibt.^[cited in Jäger [-@jager2013: 11] from ~~DWDS~~: Janitschek, Maria (1902): Die neue Eva, Leipzig: Seemann, S. 36138]
+Ich habe auch sonst mancherlei zu sehen bekommen, was anderer Augen versagt bleibt.^[Cited in Jäger [-@jager2013: 11], orignially from ~~DWDS~~: Janitschek, Maria (1902): Die neue Eva, Leipzig: Seemann, S. 36138.]
 :::

 Jäger performed a corpus investigation and found that 77% of all examples used a verb of sensation [@jager2013: 83], like *spüren* 'to feel' [@next a].
 The second largest group with about 16% were verbs of consumption [@jager2013: 161], like *essen* 'to eat' [@next b].
 Various agentive verbs make up a third group of about 6% [@jager2013: 201], like *packen* 'to grasp' [@next c].